NHSDigital/dtos-data-models/README.md

+# DToS_Data_models
-Architecture models for Digital Transformation Of Screening (DToS) programme created with the tool Archi using ArchiMate notation.
+Data models for Digital Transformation Of Screening (DToS) programme created with the tool SAP PowerDesigner.